fsartoris/nlp/README.md

 # Natural Language Processing
+This repo contains examples for below points related to NLP in Python.

 ## Tokenization
 Break up the text into component pieces called "tokens".
 They are the <b>basic building block</b> of a document object.